 It was then admitted that “since Mr McCleland had taken up his residence in Port Elizabeth, broils and dissensions have become common.”
 Chabaud stated in evidence that ”this Revd.
 Divine [has been] sent by our Maternal Government to preach in this remote corner of her dominion Peace and Goodwill to all men”.
 He continued by mentioning his own upright character in contrast to the irreligious behaviour of McCleland.

 Additional revenue from salt pans

 Notwithstanding McCleland’s perceived injustice regarding his personal remuneration not befitting his duties and responsibilities, Francis also did all in his power to raise funds for the church.
 His initial tack was to claim portion of the revenues from the salt pans in the Uitenhage district which had been granted for church purposes by the government.

 Despite that understanding, the Dutch Reformed Kerkraad in Uitenhage had laid claim to it all.
 The tireless clergyman then began a prolific letter writing campaign, petitioning the harried authorities to acknowledge the right of St Mary’s Church to their fair share of the revenue.
 But it was all to no avail.

 What would any modern day employee do when their superior does not accede to their request?
 Even two centuries ago to bypass one’s superior when lodging a complaint would have been a career limiting move.
 McCleland’s superior in this matter would have been the Secretary for the Colonies at the time, Lord Stanley, whose boss was the youthful Under-Colonial Secretary, William Gladstone, a future Prime Minister of Great Britain.

 Aware of his interest in church affairs, McCleland sent a letter directly to Gladstone raising his concerns, lamenting the lack of co-operation on the saltpan issue as well as bemoaning the fact that he was being required to travel hundreds of miles per annum in order to perform the rites of the church in the Dutch language.
-In effect, McCleland was conflating two issues: his remuneration or lack thereof & the financial situation of St. Mary’s Church.
+In effect, McCleland was conflating two issues: his remuneration or lack thereof and the financial situation of St. Mary’s Church.